 Aside from warm clothes and your usual picnic essentials, there are a few things you should remember to pack in winter.

 - Sunscreen, because winter rays can be just as harmful.

 - A torch or lantern if short daylight hours might be an issue for you.

-We’ve got suggestions below for the best winter picnic worthy blankets to keep you warm and dry as well as some very portable accessories that will make winter picnics a much more civilised affair.
+From the best winter picnic-worthy blankets to keep you warm and dry and some very portable accessories, these are some of my favorite picnic accessories to make winter picnics a much more civilized affair.

 You Might Also Like: See our best selection of portable folding picnic tables from super portable tables for two to large folding picnic tables for groups or families.

-This waterproof and windproof blanket lined with super warm fleece is excellent for laying on picnic benches to keep you warm and dry or using as a wrap to keep you toasty and the wind out.
+The weather may demand an extra blanket, and a second lightweight one is often useful year-round.
+This waterproof, windproof blanket with cozy fleece lining works well on picnic benches to keep you warm and dry, or as a wrap to stay toasty and block the wind.

 I adore these eco-friendly hand warmers—better than disposables.
 With three heat settings, quick charge, and a phone-charging feature, they’re a win-win.
 Keep one in your pocket for warmth in any weather.
 Ideal gift for picnic enthusiasts!